-The law team has published widely in a number of areas of law and legal education.
+The law team is highly experienced in teaching the foundations of legal knowledge subjects on qualifying law degrees using a wide range of teaching methods and modes of delivery.
+They have published widely in a number of areas of law and legal education.
 They are members of the Society of Legal Scholars and the Association of Law Teachers and accredited members of the Higher Education Academy.
-The team includes a colleague who has written a textbook which has been widely adopted by other universities as a recommended text.
 Members of the law team hold various external examiner positions with other Universities.